darkberg/theres_an_ai_for_that/readme.md

 * Rapid prototyping
 * Collaboration on new dataset creation
-* Rough starting point for someone looking to build a service like [clarifai](https://clarifai.com/developer/)
+* Rough starting point for someone looking to build a service like [microsoft vision service](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/) or [clarifai](https://clarifai.com/developer/)
+	* This does object detection where as at time of writing microsoft's only does classification

 ### What does this use?